rozekfr/javascriptRRD/README.md

 # javascriptRRD
-This is only updated library javascriptRRD, which was created by Frank Wuerthwein and Igor Sfiligoi.
-This version updates rrdFlotMatrix module, which sums data sources from multiple RRD files in default behavior.
-This update allows you to choose between sum of this data sources or not.
+It is a javascript library to display RRD files which was created by Frank Wuerthwein and Igor Sfiligoi.

+I created only another version for own needs.
+This version edited rrdFlotMatrix module, which stacks data sources from multiple RRD files in default behavior.
+This version disables stacking function and draws a DSs overlaped.

+This version also translates months into czech language and transforms timezone to +1.